debops/debops/docs/getting-started.rst

    :language: yaml

-If you make extensive use of the flexibility of this role and are using AppArmor you might want to use the following playbook instead:
+If you make extensive use of the flexibility of this role and are using AppArmor you might need to use the following playbook instead:

 .. literalinclude:: playbooks/apt_cacher_ng-apparmor.yml
    :language: yaml

-This playbooks is shipped with this role under :file:`playbooks/apt_cacher_ng-apparmor.yml` from which you can symlink it to your playbook directory.
+This playbooks is shipped with this role under :file:`./docs/playbooks/apt_cacher_ng-apparmor.yml` from which you can symlink it to your playbook directory.
 In case you use multiple `DebOps Contrib`_ roles, consider using the `DebOps Contrib playbooks`_.